MatrixManAtYrService/helix-plugin-env/README.md

 ### What Works

-Build the steel language server and inject its path into `.helix/languages.toml`
+Build the steel language server and inject its path into `.helix/languages.toml`:
 ```
 git clone git@github.com:MatrixManAtYrService/helix-plugin-env.git
 cd helix-plugin-env
 nix build .#helixConfig
 ```

-This puts the build outputs in `./result`.
+This puts the build outputs in `./result` which is symlinked to from `./helix/`.
-`.helix` is symlinked to `./result/`, so running `hx` in this dir will include languages.toml.
+Running `hx` in this dir will have it use the steel language server.

-Enter a nix devshell with `hx` pointing to the plugin helix fork, it'll use the built languages.toml.
+The default devshell in flake.nix uses `hx` from the plugin fork, use it like so:
 ```
 ❯ nix develop
 $ hx --health scheme